 6. Edit intro to include all of the relevant KWs

 7. Update SEO title, description and H1 to target “citizenship interview” and “n400 interview experience” if possible.

-This article is about citizenship interview experience in 2022, how to apply for one with N-400, what documents to bring to your interview, and a list of possible interview questions.
+The interview is one of the most important steps in the overall immigration process.
+In this guide about citizenship interviews in 2022 we’ll explore how to apply for one with the N-400, what documents to bring to your interview, and a list of possible naturalization interview questions.
 The naturalization process that leads to U.S. citizenship involves many steps including form completion, biometric screening, naturalization interview, oath taking and certificate collection.
 Each of these steps must be approached with the best clarity of thought to avoid delays or denials.
-Before starting your naturalization process, you have to be sure that you meet these main requirements to become a U.S. citizen.
+Before starting your naturalization process, you must be sure that you meet these requirements to become a U.S. citizen.
 Having ascertained your eligibility for naturalization, then you can begin the process as follows.